dbrattli/Fable.Reaction/README.md

 ## Howto use with Elmish

 To use Fable Reaction with Elmish you need to call the `Program.withQuery` with your query.
-The query function takes an `AsyncObservable<'msg>` and returns a possibibly transformed `AsyncObservable<'msg>`.
+The query function takes an `IAsyncObservable<'msg>` and returns a possibibly transformed `IAsyncObservable<'msg>`.

 ```f#
 open Reaction        // 1.
 Open Reaction, for operators such as delay.